10 January 2022

-The much-loved Italian composer is back with seven new releases this year – each one representing one day of his Seven Days Walking.
-The collection is inspired by Einaudi’s walks through the Italian mountains near his home.
+This collection is inspired by Einaudi’s walks through the Italian mountains near his home.
 Each day gives a different account of the same walk.
 Einaudi’s music has always been accessible to the amateur pianist given its minimalism.
 So, if you are looking for beautiful music that isn’t too difficult to play, try this.

 London-based musician and teacher John Geraghty has created this self-teaching guide to playing the piano from scratch up to Grade 5 standard.
 We’ve taken a look inside, and the material is impressively detailed in its coverage of theory and technique.
 Is it worth the £297 asking price?
 If you think about it, that’s the equivalent of about 15 piano lessons – which these days is enough to barely get you through 1 grade let alone 5.